 Nuclear membrane proteins with multiple locations

-Of the nuclear membrane proteins identified in the Cell Atlas, approximately 85% (n=236) also localize to other cellular compartments (Figure 6).
-30% (n=82) of all nuclear membrane protein only also localize to other nuclear structures.
+Among the nuclear membrane proteins identified in the Subcellular Section, approximately 86% (n=238) also localize to other cellular compartments (Figure 6).
+28% (n=79) of them only localize to other nuclear substructures.
 The network plot shows that the most common locations shared with nuclear membrane are nucleoplasm, cytosol and vesicles, with nucleoplasm and vesicles being overrepresented.
 Localization to both the nuclear membrane and the nucleoplasm could highlight proteins that localize to the nucleoplasm and are enriched at the inner surface of the nuclear membrane or nuclear lamina, perhaps depending on cell type or state.
 Localization to the nuclear membrane and vesicles could reflect the fact that the nuclear membrane is connected to the secretory pathways through its association with the ER and/or highlight proteins involved in nuclear transport.
 Examples of multilocalizing proteins within the nuclear membrane proteome can be seen in Figure 7.

 Figure 7.
 Examples of multilocalizing proteins in the nuclear membrane proteome.
 The examples show common or overrepresented combinations for multilocalizing proteins in the nuclear membrane proteome.
 EMD is known to be involved in multiple processes, for example actin formation and stabilization.
 EMD is localized to the nuclear membrane and the ER (detected in U-251 cells).
 MX1 inhibits virus replication by preventing nuclear import of viral compartments, and is a peripheral membrane protein.
 MX1 is localized to the nuclear membrane and the cytosol (detected in U-2 OS cells).
 TOR1A performs a variety of tasks such as protein folding and cell movement control.
 It is localized to the nuclear membrane and vesicles (detected in MCF7 cells).